Ckashif/AI-Correctable-Coding-Request/README.md

 Assistant note: communication is persistent with someone in background, however, sentences are not being allowed to be projected in high dB, use best judgement.

 High dB = Hostage takers often

 Low dB = Victim

 This schema possibly changed as soon as thought came to mind, and now changed back; Keep up!

+Majority of communication from victims currently.
+Hostage takers most likely coding to defend their AI coding structure in quantum mainframe.